-Tata Group Chief Warns Of UK Steel Plant Closures Without Subsidy
+Tata Group Chief Warns of UK Steel Plant Closures Without Subsidy

 Tata Steel owns the UK’s largest steelworks at Port Talbot in South Wales and employs around 8,000 people across all its operations in the country.

-Speaking to ‘The Financial Times, the Tata Group chief said the Mumbai-headquartered company had been in talks with the government over its decarbonization plans and a deal would have to be struck by next year to save the country’s steelworks.
+Speaking to ‘The Financial Times’, the Tata Group chief said the Mumbai-headquartered company had been in talks with the government over its decarbonisation plans and a deal would have to be struck by next year to save the country’s steelworks.

 “A transition to a greener steel plant is the intention that we have… But this is only possible with financial help from the government,” Chandrasekaran told the newspaper.